peterprescott/fullstack/README.md

 interface at [localhost:8000](http://localhost:8000), and the other to run a back-end API at [localhost:5000](http://localhost:5000).

+## Deployment

-While you're getting that working, you should also be able to find a working demo of the app [here](https://fullstack.me.uk/), with frontend hosted for free by [Netlify](https://netlify.com), backend hosted for free by [PythonAnywhere](https://pythonanywhere.com), and both immediately updated whenever new code is merged to the `master` branch of this [Github](https://github.com) repo.
+While you're getting that working, you should also be able to find a working demo of the app [here](https://fullstack.me.uk/), with frontend hosted for free by [Netlify](https://netlify.com), backend hosted for free by [PythonAnywhere](https://pythonanywhere.com), and both immediately updated whenever new code is merged to the `main` branch of this [Github](https://github.com) repo.

 You can deploy your own fork of this to Netlify, just by clicking here: